How can I set realistic fitness goals?

 Make your first goals achievable, realistic and measurable

-- Try making it social.
 Many people find it much easier to exercise regularly if they have a partner to work out with.
 So if a friend or family member is keen to get going, you could do it together.
+Taking your dog for a walk or a jog is also a great way to exercise as you can use your pet for motivation.

 Building a programme week by week